tiagofreire-pt/rpi_uputronics_stratum1_chrony/README.md

 # Raspberry Pi 5B NTP Server - Stratum 1 (with Uputronics GPS HAT)
-A straightforward and optimized approach to achieve a cost-effective (€200) Stratum 1 NTP server, disciplined with highly precise PPS (Pulse Per Second) sourced from the GPS radio service plus NTP public servers across the internet to get the absolute time reference.
+A straightforward and optimized approach to achieve a cost-effective (€200) Stratum 1 NTP server, disciplined with highly precise PPS (Pulse Per Second) sourced from the GNSS radio service plus NTP public servers across the internet to get the absolute time reference.

 Can be prepared to be used with *off-the-grid* applications such as IoT in remote locations/air-gapped systems or WAN connected IoT ones (as presented here).